Are you an adviser? Go to Unbiased Pro

 If there is any damage, the landlord can take funds from the deposit for repairs.

-Following the Tenant Fees Act in 2019, the deposit amount is capped at five weeks’ rent for properties where the total annual rent is less than £50,000, or six weeks’ rent if the total annual rent is this amount.
+Under the Tenant Fees Act 2019, as maintained by the Renters' Rights Act 2025, the deposit amount is capped at five weeks' rent for properties where the total annual rent is less than £50,000, or six weeks' rent if the total annual rent is £50,000 or above.

 The landlord needs to keep the deposit in a protected tenancy deposit scheme while the tenant lives in the property.